Your preferences have been updated.

-There are also companies specializing in SUP tours, taking you to the serene environs of the calm waters and mangrove lagoons along Aruba's southern fringe, which are ripe for exploration by paddle board.
-Soak in the the scenery—many of our exotic local and migratory bird species and other flora and fauna take up residence in this protected area that is under the watchful eye of our Arikok National Park.
+There are also companies specializing in SUP tours, taking you to the serene environs of the calm waters and mangrove lagoons along Aruba's southern fringe, which is ripe for exploration by paddleboard.
+Soak in the scenery—many of our exotic local and migratory bird species and other flora and fauna take up residence in this protected area that is under the watchful eye of our Arikok National Park.

 Aruba may not come to mind as the island with the best surfing in the Caribbean, but seasoned surfers appreciate the challenge of surfing in Aruba with our fast-breaking waves.
 Several surf breaks, most of them located along the north coast of the island, provide an ample supply of ridable waves, typically of decent size but choppy due to Aruba's strong trade winds.

 These waves are best navigated on a shortboard.
 Longboarders can often catch smaller waves with a longer, smoother ride at another one of the top Aruba surf spots, just offshore from Arashi Beach.
 Aruba has some of the most interesting Caribbean surfing spots.

 The local Aruba surfing community is especially friendly and gracious towards guest surfers at the breaks.
 Several surf contests are held throughout the year, with the winners representing Aruba at international competitions.